lbaeumer/alexa/README.md

 JT-17 #in-progress this bug is quite new7

-JT-17 #selected-for-development this bug is quite new8 #commment and a new comment
+JT-17 #selected-for-development this bug is quite new8 #commment and a new comment       - does not work

 JT-17 #in this bug is quite new9

+JT-17 #commment this evil bug is closed now #done

 appengine-flexible-archetype
 ============================